Super popular, Guppy fish are super cute, super flashy, and super fun to own.

 Those of you who get a big kick out of decorating the tank will be happy to hear this news:

-It’s suitable to use many different kinds of plants and decorations when housing your guppies.
+It’s suitable to use many different kinds of plants for guppies and decorations.

 Here’s what you need to know: